Our ever-growing list of Adult Party Games will help you in planning your

 Name Game

-Provide each guest with 5 small pieces of paper, and a pencil.
-Ask them to
+Provide each guest with 5 small pieces of paper and a pencil.
+Have them write down the names of 5 famous people…

 figures, politicians, artists, inventors, scientists, etc. Fold the papers,